pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 = Can I contribute to this plugin? =
 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/GP-Convert-PT-AO90).

+== Screenshots ==

+1. Translation table with gray root translations and green automatically converted strings, with highlighted conversion diffs
+2. Variant translation table only with green automatically converted strings, with highlighted conversion diffs

 == Changelog ==

 = 1.2.1 =